mongodb/specifications/source/auth/auth.rst

 `````````````````````````````

 username
     MUST NOT be specified in machine authentication.
-Drivers MUST allow the user to specify this in the human authentication.
+Drivers MUST allow the user to specify this in the human authentication workflow.
     If a user omits this when multiple OIDC providers are configured, the server will produce an error during authentication.

 source